sylk80/Connect_Four/docs/NOTES.md

 :dart: Rack should register the token :heavy_check_mark:

-:dart: Token should be in a valid column
+:dart: Token should be in a valid column :heavy_check_mark:

 :dart: Token should occupy the lowest available space within the column